12 Bathroom Sink and Vanity Ideas

 There really are no rules when it comes to picking out vanities, or frankly, any materials, for your renovation.
 Of course, your fixtures actually need to fit in the space, but aside from that, the style, shape, color—are all up to you!
 To give you a jumpstart, we broke down different vanities and sink options you can choose from, highlighting their benefits, and showing examples from Sweeten homeowners’ own sinks and vanities.

-If you don’t need a lot of counter or cabinet space, and want a no-fuss, no-muss sink situation, pedestal sinks are as simple as you can get.
+If you don’t need a lot of bathroom counter or cabinet space, and want a no-fuss, no-muss sink situation, pedestal sinks are the way to go.
 The classic style is also great for guest baths or powder rooms.
 In Charon and Lex’s green bath, the sink’s square base and basin have a more traditional vibe, while in Amy’s black and white bathroom, the rounded edges skew more contemporary.

 (Above) A pedestal sink in Charon and Lex’s renovation